llm-bible/llm-bible.github.io/_publications/chada2020simultaneous.markdown

 bibkey: chada2020simultaneous
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2005.05570"}
-tags: ['Training Techniques', 'Model Architecture', 'RAG', 'Pretraining Methods', 'Fine-Tuning', 'Transformer', 'ACL']
+tags: ['Fine-Tuning', 'Transformer', 'RAG', 'Model Architecture', 'ACL', 'Training Techniques', 'Pretraining Methods']
 ---
 This paper describes the third place submission to the shared task on simultaneous translation and paraphrasing for language education at the 4th